Skip to content

 </VFSM>

-VFSM output name, set when certain conditions (input names) are given.
+VFSM output name, set when certain conditions (input names) are met.

-One <InputAction> tag contains two mandatory sub tags: <Condition> and <Action>.
+One <InputAction> tag contains two mandatory sub-tags: <Condition> and <Action>.
 Any number of <InputAction> tags is allowed inside each <State> tag.
-The <InputAction> tag is optional and possible only inside the <State> tag.
+The <InputAction> tag is optional and possible only inside a <State> tag.

 Any number of <IOid> tags is allowed inside a <VFSM> tag.
-One <IOid> tag may contain the following sub tags: <Name>, <Type>, <Description>, <Input> and <Output>.
+One <IOid> tag may contain the following sub-tags: <Name>, <Type>, <Description>, <Input>, and <Output>.
 The <Input> and <Output> tags define the names of its possible values.
-The <Type> specifies the object type used for this definition (i.e. another VFSM or predefined VFSM).
-The <IOid> tag contains one mandatory attribute “id” which gives a unique <IOid> tag identifier (number) within the VFSM.
+The <Type> specifies the object type used for this definition (i.e. another VFSM or a predefined VFSM).
+The <IOid> tag contains one mandatory attribute, id, which gives a unique <IOid> tag identifier (number) within the VFSM.

 Example:

 An IOid based on a DI object.
-For instance the name on is defined to represent the value HIGH (see also definition of DI in A.05 in Appendix A).
+For instance, the name on is defined to represent the value HIGH (see also the definition of DI in A.05).

 <VFSM>